tiefseekrebs/Fullsize-Universal-Keyboard-Circuitry-10X/README.md

-# FUKC10X — Fullsize Universal Keyboard Circuitry 10X (readme currently out of date)
+# FUKC10X — Fullsize Universal Keyboard Circuitry 10X

 > 🚧 **Work in Progress** — This PCB has **not yet been prototyped** and currently has **no firmware**.
 ---